Ugo31/Walk_E/README.md

 ## Robot control

-The first step to control the robot is to make it stand up without falling :
+-The first step to control the robot is to make it stand up without falling :

 ![walk-e standing](/Pictures/standing.gif)